Seborrheic Dermatitis Flare-Ups

 Step 3: Support the Scalp Between Washes

-Step 4: Keep Your Routine Consistent
+Step 4: Keep Routine Consistent

-• Wash regularly 2–3 times per week
+• Wash 2–3 times per week

-• Avoid over-treating the scalp
+• Avoid over-treatment

 How Long Do Flare-Ups Last?